-2.5.2 Input allocation for young animals and the herd flow model
+2.4.2 Input allocation for young animals and the herd flow model

-Figure 1 shows the different cattle activities and the related young animal products used in the model.
+Figure 2 shows the different cattle activities and the related young animal products used in the model.
 Milk cows (DCOL, DCOH) and suckler cows (SCOW) produce male and female calves (YCAM, YCAF).
 The relation between male and female calves is estimated ex-post in the COCO framework.
-These calves are assumed to weight 50 kg (female) and 55 kg (male) at birth and to be born on the 1st of January.
+These calves are assumed to weigh 50 kg at birth and to be born on the 1st of January.
 They enter immediately the raising processes for male and female calves (CAMR, CAFR) which produce young heifers (YHEI, 300 kg live weight) and young bulls (YBUL, 335 kg).
 The raising processing are assumed to take one year, so that calves born in t enter the processes for male adult fattening (BULL, BULH), heifers fattening (HEIL, HEIH) or heifers raising (HEIR) on the 1st January of the next year t+1.
 The heifers raising process produces then the young cows which can be used for replacement or herd size increasing on the first of January of t+2.
 The table below the diagram shows a numerical example for the relationships.